-Check that operable louvers and shades are working.
+Commissioning Check that operable louvers and shades are working.
 Set angles of adjustable louvers to eliminate direct sun penetration.

-Energy-efficient toplighting that exceeds the Hawaii Model Energy Code requirements may be eligible for customized incentives.
+Utility Programs Energy-efficient toplighting that exceeds the Hawaii Model Energy Code requirements may be eligible for customized incentives.
 Contact your utility company representative as early as possible in the design process.

-An operable central skylight in the Honolulu Hale provides natural ventilation and fills the building's interior with daylight.
+Case Study An operable central skylight in the Honolulu Hale provides natural ventilation and fills the building's interior with daylight.
 Figure 3-23.

-Central skylight,

-Honolulu Hale.

-Photo: Erik

-Kolderup, Eley

-Associates.

-Patterned Toplighting

-Use patterned toplighting in large spaces that need uniform, low-glare illumination.

-Patterned toplighting uses a grid of

-skylights or rows of sawtooth or square roof monitors to provide glare-free daylight across a large space.
+Central skylight, Honolulu Hale.
+Photo: Erik Kolderup, Eley Associates. <image/> Patterned Toplig hting Recommendation Use patterned toplighting in large spaces that need uniform, low-glare illumination.
+Description Patterned toplighting uses a grid of skylights or rows of sawtooth or square roof monitors to provide glare-free daylight across a large space.
 The spacing of the pattern depends on the ceiling height.

-Patterned toplighting is appropriate for providing even daylight levels to large areas such as grocery stores, big-box retail stores, gymnasiums, cafeterias, warehouses, and light industrial and assembly spaces.
+ApplicabilityPatterned toplighting is appropriate for providing even daylight levels to large areas such as grocery stores, big-box retail stores, gymnasiums, cafeterias, warehouses, and light industrial and assembly spaces.
 Since this is a toplighting scheme, it applies to single-story buildings or the top floor of multistory buildings.